aattebe1/SimonSays/README.md

 Instructions

-	1. Place RPi.cs in the source directory.
+	1. Place RPi.cs in the source directory as the other files.
-	2. Compile using the command 'mcs SimonSays.cs RPi.cs Sequence.cs LEDGame.cs'.
+	2. Use the Makefile OR Compile using the command 'mcs SimonSays.cs RPi.cs SoftwareTones.cs Sequence.cs LEDGame.cs'.

 Game Mode Descriptions